-Mera Peak is sometimes called a ‘trekking peak’ because of its non-technical nature.
-Trekkers with good physical condition and some mountaineering skills could possibly accomplish this feat without difficulties.
-Moreover, people who have already done the Everest Base Camp trek or similar trekking trip, or any other trek or climb up to 5,000 m (16,404 feet) can easily do the Mera climb.
-You need to be physically strong at the same time because you will be climbing on ice and rock on vertical slopes with ropes, snow boots, and crampons.
-However, just being fit and healthy does not mean that you are ready to scale the peak.
-We recommend climbers go through a series of fitness routines several months prior to the actual climb.
-Make climbing a regular part of your daily activity or simply start an outdoor hiking routine carrying around 20-25 pounds of the backpack while ascending to build up stamina.
-Next, build up your overall body strength by doing free weight training and other bodyweight exercises.
-Incorporate some cardiovascular training to build up your body conditioning, including jogging, running, walking on an inclined treadmill, aerobic workouts, and walking up and down a hill.
+Mera Peak is sometimes called a 'trekking peak' because of its non-technical nature.
+Trekkers with good physical condition and some mountaineering skills could accomplish this feat without difficulties.
+Moreover, people who have already done the Everest Base Camp trek or similar trekking trip, or any other trek or climb up to 5,000 m (16,404 feet), can easily do the Mera climb.
+It would help if you were physically strong simultaneously because you will be climbing on ice and rock on vertical slopes with ropes, snow boots, and crampons.
+However, being fit and healthy does not mean you are ready to scale the peak.
+We recommend climbers undergo a series of fitness routines several months before the actual climb.
+Make climbing a regular part of your daily activity, or start an outdoor hiking routine carrying around 20-25 pounds of the backpack while ascending to build up stamina.
+Next, free weight training and other bodyweight exercises will build your overall body strength.
+Incorporate cardiovascular training to build up your body conditioning, including jogging, running, walking on an inclined treadmill, aerobic workouts, and walking up and down a hill.
 Adventure Club Trek will send you instructions and guidelines before you arrive in Nepal for your climb.

 Best Time to do Mera Peak